 Alright, we’re on to our third and final phase of this process.
 You’ve created an email account in cPanel, you’ve connected to it in Gmail, which is great.
 Now what we want to do is set up the ability to send with this email account via Gmail.

-You might recall that I mentioned earlier that this is done using something called an SMTP server.
-That’s your web host server that we’ll connect Gmail to.
+You might recall that earlier, I mentioned that this is done using something called an SMTP server.
+That’s your web host’s sending server that we’ll connect Gmail to.

 Setting up the sending mail server is pretty straightforward…